BuckyI/Whatever/README.md

 # Whatever

-A normal repository storing something new.
+A normal repository.
+Some little scripts coded when I learn something or try something new, and I want to store them. :smile: